 § 6083a.
-Fees
+Act 250 fees

-(a) All applicants shall be directly responsible for the costs involved in the publication of notice in a newspaper of general circulation in the area of the proposed development or subdivision and the costs incurred in recording any permit or permit amendment in the land records.
-In addition, applicants shall be subject to the following fees for the purpose of compensating the state of Vermont for the direct and indirect costs incurred with respect to the administration of the Act 250 program:

-(1) For projects involving construction, \$4.25 for each \$1,000.00 of the first \$15,000,000.00 of construction costs, and \$2.00 for each \$1,000.00 of construction costs above \$15,000,000.00.

-(2) For projects involving the creation of lots, \$50.00 for each lot.

-(3) For projects involving exploration for or removal of oil, gas and fissionable source materials, a fee as determined under subdivision (1) of this subsection or \$1,000.00 for each day of commission and board hearings required for such projects, whichever is greater.

-(4) For projects involving the extraction of earth resources, including but not limited to sand, gravel, peat, topsoil, crushed stone or quarried material, a fee as determined under subdivision (1) of this subsection or a fee equivalent to the rate of \$0.10 per cubic yard of maximum estimated annual extraction, whichever is greater.

-(5) For projects involving the review of a master plan, a fee equivalent to \$0.10 per \$1,000.00 of total estimated construction costs in current dollars in addition to the fee established in subdivision (1) of this subsection for any portion of the project seeking construction approval.

-(6) In no event shall a permit application fee exceed \$135,000.00.

-- (b) Notwithstanding the provisions of subsection (a) of this section, there shall be a minimum fee of \$100.00 for original applications and \$25.00 for amendment applications, in addition to publication and recording costs.
-These costs shall be in addition to any other fee established by statute, unless otherwise expressly stated. - (c) Fees shall not be required for projects undertaken by municipal agencies or by state governmental agencies, except for publication and recording costs. - (d) All persons filing an appeal, cross appeal or petition from a district environmental commission decision or jurisdictional determination shall pay a fee of \$100.00, plus publication costs.
+- (a) All applicants for a land use permit under section 6086 of this title shall be directly responsible for the costs involved in the publication of notice in a newspaper of general circulation in the area of the proposed development or subdivision and the costs incurred in recording any permit or permit amendment in the land records.
+In addition, applicants shall be subject to the following fees for the purpose of compensating the state of Vermont for the direct and indirect costs incurred with respect to the administration of the Act 250 program: - (1) For projects involving construction, \$4.75 for each \$1,000.00 of the first \$15,000,000.00 of construction costs, and \$2.25 for each \$1,000.00 of construction costs above \$15,000,000.00. - (2) For projects involving the creation of lots, \$100.00 for each lot. - (3) For projects involving exploration for or removal of oil, gas and fissionable source materials, a fee as determined under subdivision (1) of this subsection or \$1,000.00 for each day of commission hearings required for such projects, whichever is greater. - (4) For projects involving the extraction of earth resources, including but not limited to sand, gravel, peat, topsoil, crushed stone or quarried material, a fee as determined under subdivision (1) of this subsection or a fee equivalent to the rate of \$0.10 per cubic yard of maximum estimated annual extraction, whichever is greater. - (5) For projects involving the review of a master plan, a fee equivalent to \$0.10 per \$1,000.00 of total estimated construction costs in current dollars in addition to the fee established in subdivision (1) of this subsection for any portion of the project seeking construction approval. - (6) In no event shall a permit application fee exceed \$135,000.00. - (b) Notwithstanding the provisions of subsection (a) of this section, there shall be a minimum fee of \$150.00 for original applications and \$50.00 for amendment applications, in addition to publication and recording costs.
+These costs shall be in addition to any other fee established by statute, unless otherwise expressly stated. - (c) Fees shall not be required for projects undertaken by municipal agencies or by state governmental agencies, except for publication and recording costs. - (d) [Deleted.]